 He attended Habonim and a Jewish rowing club and after he left school he worked for a cabinet maker learning the trade.
 He did not see much trouble in Breslau although was aware of the anti-Jewish laws.
 The family hoped that everything would just blow over.
 They were not interested in Zionism.
 In 1938/9 he worked for the Jewish Kulturbund, helping to organise plays and shows.

-They occupied their time in Kitchener Camp and did some hop picking.
-He was categorised as a friendly alien at the Tribunal and in Dec 1939 he joined the Pioneer Corps.
+Richard was categorised as a friendly alien at a Tribunal and in Dec 1939 he joined the Pioneer Corps.
 He was sent to France, to Rennes, and returned in mid-1940 via St Marlow.
 He was stationed in a number of places including Bexley, where he helped to clear up after the Blitz.
 He spent a couple of years in Darlington, working on the railway and in 1944 was sent back to France, to Caen and then to Belgium to Bruges and Brussels.
 He became an interpreter to the military police and was given the task of rounding up all girls who were giving the troops syphilis.
 They were taken to the hospital for treatment.
 He became Lance-Corporal, Corporal and then Sergeant.
 He was de-mobbed in 1946 and returned to England.
 During his army days he played the accordion in a band and entertained the troops weekly both in England and abroad.
 After the war he became an independent milkman in Harrogate.

 In a little square called the Tauentzienplatz …you have tramlines north and south around the monument.
 Each quarter was cut into two by footpaths… Our quarter had the Spanish consulate practically next to us. … a bank on the other side.
 Some friends and our family doctor lived across the road … We had the cinema in another quarter and this side they built the first department store in Breslau (Wroclaw) with an escalator.